aminalawal/RaspPiSe-Physics-Project/README.md

 With the built-in temperature and pressure sensors, you will be able to demonstrate Gay-Lussac’s law.
 Gay-Lussac’s shows the relationship between the pressure and temperature of a fixed mass of gas kept at a constant volume.

 #### Simple harmonic motion Experiment
 Simple harmonic motion occurs when the force on an object is proportional and in the opposite direction to the displacement of the object.
-Examples include masses on springs and pendula, which 'bounce' back and forth repeatedly
+Examples include masses on springs and pendula, which 'bounce' back and forth repeatedly.